WilsonCWong/frostwalk-game-console/README.md

 * Keeps previous commands in memory for quick access (with the up arrow on the keyboard).
 * Automatic text log snipping when it gets too long.

+# How to Use
+* Download the package from the github releases.
+* You will need a class or multiple classes to manage your console(s).
+Look at the developer console example for an idea of how to do this.
+* You need to extend from the abstract class Command from the Frostwalk.GameConsole namespace to create your own commands.
+You'll need to override a couple of methods.
+The developer example project has a couple of commands you can look at.